luccasmmg/luccasmmg/README.md

 ## Hi, my name is <strong>Luccas Mateus!</strong>

-> I'm currently a Full stack developer at Universidade Federal do Rio Grande do Norte
+> I'm currently a frontend developer at Datopian

 🔭 My main interests are in Functional programming, The Rust Programming Language and Python, when it comes to Python i favor to use FastAPI to build backend projects, i also work with Frontend technologies, primarly with React coupled with NextJS.
 I also enjoy contributing to open source projects from time to time, mostly in the Nushell project.